A photograph of Serena Williams and Alexis Ohanian standing together in a grassy field.

 After they ate their meals, Serena and Alexis were shown tips from Lingo to help manage their glucose.
 Although the following tips didn’t make it into Spike Sessions, the couple discussed:

-• Prioritising protein: Aim to get at least 30 g of protein at each meal and try to eat the protein on your plate before the carbs.
-(3,4)
+• Prioritizing protein: Aim to get at least 30 g of protein at each meal and try to eat the protein on your plate before the carbs.3,4

 • Giving carbs company: Avoid eating “naked carbs,” which are carbohydrates by themselves.
-Pair carbs with protein or healthy fats to limit glucose spikes.
-(5)
+Pair carbs with protein or healthy fats to limit glucose spikes.5

-• Moving after eating: Put the glucose from your meal to work and help to prevent a glucose spike by moving your body for 10-20 minutes after you eat, like taking a brisk walk, going up and down stairs, or doing some bodyweight exercises.
-(6,7)
+• Moving after eating: Put the glucose from your meal to work and help to prevent a glucose spike by moving your body for 10-20 minutes after you eat, like taking a brisk walk, going up and down stairs, or doing some bodyweight exercises.6,7

-• Closing the kitchen after dinner: Dinner should be the last time you eat for the day to avoid late-night snacking, which can disrupt sleep and lead to glucose spikes.
-(8,9)
+• Closing the kitchen after dinner: Dinner should be the last time you eat for the day to avoid late-night snacking, which can disrupt sleep and lead to glucose spikes.8,9

 These four tips are just some of the helpful strategies taken from the Lingo Fundamentals that coach users through their journey to steady glucose and better metabolic health.
-By analysing your personal data, Lingo provides tactical tips to help mitigate glucose spikes and make healthier choices, fostering positive behavior change.
+By analyzing your personal data, Lingo provides tactical tips to help mitigate glucose spikes and make healthier choices, fostering positive behavior change.

 Serena and Alexis’s biggest takeaway from Lingo